The vast majority the potential clients send mixed signals when replying to your emails, and only few will say definitely “yes”.

 I’m not interested

 Even if you have received such response, use for your purposes.
 For example, ask for feedback about your sales process – like whether you targeted the right person, or you email was of high quality.

 If you get this kind of response, settle for an apology and get over with it.
-Make sure to double check your campaign in order not to receive such responses in the future.
+Make sure to double check your sequence in order not to receive such responses in the future.

 I’ll do X if you do Y

 Think twice before promising something to the client.
 In most cases, engaging in this kind of conversation isn’t worth your time.
 Unless you stumbled upon a client who can deliver a big value in return, better focus on other leads you could be talking to instead.